stventek/mp-rtt-ocr/README.md

 # MP-RTT-OCR

-This is a multiplatform (MP) real-time translation (RRT) app that utilizes Optical Character Recognition (OCR). it aims to provide enough flexivity for a variety of use cases like playing visual novels games, reading a digital book, and more.
+This is a multiplatform (MP) real-time translation (RTT) app that utilizes Optical Character Recognition (OCR). it aims to provide enough flexibility for a variety of use cases like playing visual novels games, reading a digital book, and more.

 ## Tested and working on